-A physiotherapist will see you on the day of surgery before you go to theatre, to instruct you in your exercises.
+A physiotherapist will see you on the day of surgery before you go to theatre, to provide you with an exercise log sheet and instruct you in your exercises.
 These are to be completed every 2 hours.
-These exercises can be completed on both legs.

 The exercises included are: -